zovajs/zova/zova-docs/guide/component/file-structure.md

 ## Three-level iteration

-The file structure of a page can refer to the following three iterations:
+The file structure of a component can refer to the following three iterations:

 | Name        | Description                                       |
 | ----------- | ------------------------------------------------- |